Cozy Peach Kitchen

 Do I have to boil the potatoes first?

 I recommend boiling the potatoes because it gives them a super velvety texture.
-If you prefer to not boil the potatoes you will need to bake them for 45-50 minutes.
-Move the potatoes around halfway through for even cooking.
+If you prefer to not boil the potatoes you will need to bake them for 40 to 45 minutes.
+Stir the potatoes halfway through for even cooking.

 How do you keep roasted potatoes from drying out?